New Addresses

 - Why it matters

-- The 30-day SMA of new addresses has bottomed before every cycle price low on the record — on average two to four months earlier.
-The cycle-lead table below is the cleanest cross-asset view of that pattern most competitor pages omit.
-On-boarding momentum reverses ahead of price; the chart records when.
+- The 30-day SMA of new addresses has bottomed before every cycle price low on the record — on average about 6.4 months earlier.
+On-boarding momentum reverses ahead of price, and the cycle-lead table below dates each instance.

 NA(t) = | { addr : addr appears on chain for the first time on day t } |